 If you're not too sure about whether your machine can handle these requirements, you can run a test here.

 - G-Sensor, gyroscope, IPD sensor, Hall sensor, Touch sensors

 - Vive Cosmos External Tracking Mod also available

-Aside from better visuals, the main draw of the Vive Cosmos might well be the inside-out tracking system.
+Aside from better visuals, the main draw of the Vive Cosmos might well be the inside-out tracking system - meaning you don't need additional sensors setup around the room.
 We really liked this on the Oculus Rift S and it's great to see HTC taking things in the same direction.
 The new inside-out tracking system means that the headset does all the work; six cameras are built into the front, top, sides and bottom to monitor the external space.

-The result of all this inside-out system is a much easier setup process.
+The standard Vive Cosmos makes use of a much more convenient inside-out tracking system that results in a much easier setup process.
 It also means you can theoretically plug it in and use it in more places too.
 All you need is a free DisplayPort output and a single USB 3.0 port on your gaming machine and you can get going with ease.

 Like the other HTC headsets before it, the Vive Cosmos connects first to a Link Box and then to your gaming machine.
-But otherwise, it's a simple setup process, plug and play - though you'll obviously need to run through the VR room setup as normal first.
+But otherwise, it's a simple setup process that's plug and play (though you'll obviously need to run through the VR room setup as normal first).

 - Modular/removable faceplate design